With others seated around you, it’s important to be a good neighbor.

 For short journeys or budget-conscious travelers, coach is your least expensive option.
 You’ll need to make a reservation with Amtrak, but the conductor will assign your seat to you.

 Etiquette is an absolute necessity when traveling in coach.
 Earphones are required for all devices and it’s nice if you keep you’re your personal space tidy.
 And leave the tuna fish sandwich and dill pickles at home.
-For more information about bringing personal food onboard, click here.

 Using the public bathrooms.